 How to Invite Students to Your Classes

 Students join your class by clicking on an invitation link, or by typing the invitation URL directly into their browser.
-Once they click the invitation link, they will join the class, and they won't need the link anymore.
+Once they click the invitation link or type in the URL, they will join the class, and they won't need the link anymore.
 You will have access to all of their work performed on Vocabulary.com during the class period.

 Steps to invite students to join your class:

 - Go to your class page - You can see all the classes you are teaching by going to the Classes I'm Teaching page.
 Click on the class you'd like to invite students to join.

 - Click on the Add Students & Teachers Tab - Use Add Students & Teachers to populate and manage your class roster.
 There you will see two options for inviting students to your class.

 - Email invitations to your students - If your students have email addresses, this is the best option.
 Enter up to 50 email addresses separated by commas or new lines then click the "Invite Students" button.
 We'll send an invitation link to each student.

 - Print a handout / Share the class invitation URL - If you don't have your students' email addresses, click the Print a Handout button to print a page containing the class invitation URL as well as instructions for how to use it.
 You may also copy and paste the class invitation URL shown on the page and share it with your students.